-Broadly, Diana’s research interests include peer victimization, aggression, friendships, and prosocial behavior among adolescents.
-She is particularly interested in the individuals who defend their peers from peer victimization.
-Her current research, supported by a National Science Foundation Graduate Research Fellowship, investigates the positive and negative consequences of adolescents' receipt and enactment of defending for both victims and defenders of peer victimization.
+My research interests include peer victimization, aggression, friendships, and prosocial behavior among youth.
+My work is guided by the understanding that peer relationships and peer support can promote positive child and adolescent development.
+I am particularly interested in the effects of defending victims of peer victimization on victims and defenders themselves.
+My current research, supported by a National Science Foundation Graduate Research Fellowship, investigates the consequences of enacting aggressive, assertive, and nonconfrontational strategies of defending for defenders.

 Recent Research Experience: